PRACTICE DIRECTION – APPLICATION FOR A WARRANT UNDER THE COMPETITION ACT 1998

 Confidentiality

-Where it is possible to do so, it is suggested that after the inspection on the premises you should identify any information or document copied that you consider to be confidential and provide a written explanation to the European Commission as to why it should be treated as such.
+Where it is possible to do so, it is suggested that after the entry to the premise you should identify any part or parts of any information or document copied or taken that you consider to be confidential and provide a written explanation as to why it should be treated as such.
+For these purposes information is confidential if it is:

 A document will be treated as confidential to the extent that it contains confidential information.